noahba65/chicago_cdph_dashboard/README.md

 # Data Sets
 ## ACS Data
-ACS Five Year Survey: Using the `tidycensus` package, the ACS five year survey ending in 2019 is read in.
+Using the `tidycensus` package, the ACS five year survey ending in 2019 is read in.
 The following variables are selected:

 | **Variable**               | **ACS Code** | **Description**                                  |
 |----------------------------|--------------|-------------------------------------------------|